POP1912/terraform-practise/README.md

 # terraform-practise

-In this repo, I will ipdate my daily learning of Terraform.
+In this repo, I will update my daily learning of Terraform.